E-Honan/training_test/README.md

 Learning objectives for the lesson:
- - demonstrate how to create a repository in github
+ - Demonstrate how to create a repository in github
- - practice making a commit
+ - Practice making a commit
- - later we'll see how to access this repository in RStudio
+ - Later we'll see how to access this repository in RStudio

 ## Advantages to using git in RStudio